 - breakfast items

-For many people, Mom’s Meals offerings are paid for, at least in part, by Medicare or Medicaid.
+People receiving Medicare or Medicaid may be eligible for Mom’s Meals for free or at a reduced cost.
 State and local agencies serving older adults may also include this service in their offering.

-Other people may receive Mom’s Meals as part of their treatment plan or discharge instructions from their healthcare provider.
+Other people may receive Mom’s Meals as part of their treatment plan or discharge instructions from their healthcare team.

 In all the circumstances above, the organization or agency making the arrangements will determine the final cost to the user.